akshat06/reviewscrapper/README.md

 # Flipkart reviewscrapper
 The Aim of this project is to fetch the User Reviews, Ratings for a particular product and show them in the web page.
-The stored data can further be used for doing Sentimment Analysis.
+The stored data can further be used for doing Sentiment Analysis.

 ## Technologies used
 BeautifulSoup: Beautiful Soup is a Python library for pulling data out of HTML and XML files.
 It works with your favorite parser to provide idiomatic ways of navigating, searching, and modifying the parse tree.